openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/07-07-triggering-a-new-build/assignment.md

 The option setting `--from-dir=.` indicates that the local source code should be uploaded from the directory on the host where you are running the command.
 Building using the local code avoids the source code down from the hosted git repository.

-The ``--wait`` option is supplied to indicate that the command should only return control when the build has completed.
-This option can be useful if integrating the build command into a script, and you need to ensure that the build has completed before running a subsequent command.
+The ``--wait`` option is supplied to indicate that the command should only return control when the build has been completed.
+This option can be helpful if integrating the build command into a script, and you need to ensure that the build has been completed before running a subsequent command.

 ----

-`Step 9:` Go to the web page in which the example code is running.
-You will see that the color of the header section in the web page has changed to blue as shown in the figure below.
+`Step 9:` Go to the web page where the example code is running.
+You will see that the color of the header section on the web page has changed to blue, as shown in the figure below.

 ![Blue Build](../assets/blue-build.png)